leobauza/seven-beta/README.md

 yarn start
 ```

+You will need MetaMask.
+From the network dropdown choose Custom RPC and enter the RPC server displayed in Ganache.
+You can also use the Mnemonic from Ganache as the seed to view your accounts.

 When you run into issues pray and tell yourself everything will be alright

 ## MetaMask Common Issues

+- Did you choose the right network?
+- Did you enter your mnemonic for the most recent time you restarted Ganache?
 - When in doubt go to Settings > Reset Account

 ## Using Truffle Console